 All animals were evaluated by echocardiography at the beginning and every two weeks during the administration of DOX or vehicle.
 Echocardiographic examination was performed as previously described (Fontes-Sousa et al. 2006).
 Briefly, the rabbits were lightly anesthetized with an intramuscular combination of ketamine hydrochloride (2 mg/kg) and medetomidine hydrochloride (0.15 mg/kg), being allowed to breath spontaneously.
 The animals were placed prone on a table with an area removed so that the ultrasound probe could be brought from below and placed on a shaved area of the anterior chest wall.
-The echocardiograms were obtained using a 7.5MHz transducer (Vivid 3 General Electrics echocardiograph, Portugal) and the exam was performed from the right paraesternal short-axis view.
-Two-dimensional guided M-mode tracings were made just below the mitral valve at the level of the papillary muscles for measurements of the left ventricular internal diameter and left ventricular free wall in diastole and systole.
+The echocardiograms were obtained using a 7.5 MHz transducer (Vivid 3 General Electrics echocardiograph, Portugal) and the examination was performed from the right parasternal short-axis view.
+Two-dimensional guided M-mode tracings were made just below the mitral valve at the level of the papillary muscles for measurements of the left ventricular internal diameter and the left ventricular wall was free in diastole and systole.
 Three representative cycles were measured and averaged for each rabbit at each time point.
-Analysed parameters were: heart rate, anterior and posterior end-diastolic and end-systolic wall thickness, left ventricular end-systolic and end-diastolic diameters (ESD and EDD, respectively), fractional shortening (FS) [FS=(EDD-ESD)/EDD].
+Analyzed parameters were: heart rate, anterior and posterior enddiastolic and end-systolic wall thickness, left ventricular end-systolic and end-diastolic diameters (ESD and EDD, respectively), fractional shortening (FS) [FS=(EDD-ESD)/EDD].

-Hemodynamic Assessment
+Hemodynamic assessment

-The instrumentation of the animals for hemodynamic studies was performed one week after the last administration of vehicle (n=6) or DOX (n=9), respectively, as previously described (Leite-Moreira et al. 1999, Leite-Moreira and Correia-Pinto 2001).
-In summary, animals were premedicated with ketamine hydrochloride (50 mg kg-1 i.m.) and xylazine hydrochloride (5 mg kg-1 i.m.).
-An auricular vein was cannulated, and a prewarmed solution containing 20 meg KCl and 40 meg NaHCO3 in 500 ml of 0.9% NaCl was administrated to compensate for perioperative fluid losses.
-A tracheostomy was performed, and mechanical ventilation was initiated (Harvard Small Animal Ventilator, model 683), delivering oxygen enriched air.
+The instrumentation of the animals for hemodynamic studies was performed one week after the last administration of the vehicle (n=6) or DOX (n=9), respectively, as previously described (Leite-Moreira et al. 1999, Leite-Moreira and Correia-Pinto 2001).
+In summary, animals were premedicated with ketamine hydrochloride (50 mg/kg i.m.) and xylazine hydrochloride (5 mg/kg i.m.).
+An auricular vein was cannulated, and a prewarmed solution containing 20 mM KCl and 40 mM NaHCO3 in 500 ml of 0.9 % NaCl was administered to compensate for perioperative fluid losses.

+A tracheostomy was performed, and mechanical ventilation was initiated (Harvard Small Animal Ventilator, model 683), delivering oxygen-enriched air.
 Respiratory rate and tidal volume were adjusted to keep arterial blood gases and pH within physiological limits.
-Anaesthesia was maintained with ketamine hydrochloride (33 ml kg h-1 i.m.) and pentobarbital sodium (12.5 mg kg-1 1i.v. before opening the chest, and then 2.5 mg kg-1 i.v. as needed).
-A 20-gauge catheter was inserted in the right femoral artery and connected to a pressure transducer to monitor heart rate and arterial pressure, and to obtain samples for blood gas analysis.
+Anesthesia was maintained with ketamine hydrochloride (33 ml/kg/h i.m.) and pentobarbital sodium (12.5 mg/kg i.v. before opening the chest, and then 2.5 mg/kg i.v. as needed).
+A 20-gauge catheter was inserted into the right femoral artery and connected to a pressure transducer to monitor heart rate and arterial pressure, and to obtain samples for blood gas analysis.
 The heart was exposed by a median sternotomy, and the pericardium was widely opened.
 Transient aortic constrictions were performed by abruptly occluding the aorta with a silk suture placed around the ascending aorta during the diastole separating two heartbeats.
 This was achieved by pushing a plastic tube against the aorta with one hand while pulling the silk suture with the other hand.
-Aortic constriction was quickly released to avoid neurohumoral reflex changes in cardiac function (3, 4).
+Aortic constriction was quickly released to avoid neurohumoral reflex changes in cardiac function (Leite-Moreira et al. 1999, Leite-Moreira and Correia-Pinto 2001, Correia-Pinto et al. 2006).
 Peak systolic pressure of isovolumetric heartbeats, which can be obtained with aortic occlusions, is a sensitive index of left ventricular contractility.
-A 3-F high-fidelity micromanometer (SPR-524, Millar Instruments, Houston, TX, U.S.A.) was inserted through an apical puncture wound into the left ventricular (LV) cavity, positioned at the midventricular level, and secured in place with a purse-string suture to measure LV pressure.
+A 3-F high-fidelity micro-manometer (SPR-524, Millar Instruments, Houston, TX, U.S.A.) was inserted through an apical puncture wound into the left ventricular (LV) cavity, positioned at the midventricular level, and secured in place with a purse-string suture to measure LV pressure.
 The manometer was calibrated against a mercury column and zeroed after stabilization for 30 min in a water bath at body temperature.
 A limb electrocardiogram (DII) was recorded throughout.